Leny-Le/AI_TEST_PART1/README.md

 I an currently exploring AI, machine learning, and AI agents.
 This repository records my learning experiments and small projets.
 My goal is to become a excellent algorithm engineer in the future.

+## Notes
+This section will be updated gradually.